agrobys/BoardProvisioningBot/README.md

 ### Why would you use this bot?

-- Do you have a Control Hub instance which you use to manage Webex devices?
+- Do you have a Control Hub instance that you use to add Webex devices?
-- Do you have a space of people which you'd like to be able to retrieve activation codes without asking you to do it for them?
+- Do you have a space of people who you'd like to retrieve activation codes without having to ask you to do it for them?
-- Do you simply wish to be able to create a device activation code from the Webex App?
+- Do you simply want to create a device activation code from the Webex App?

-If any of those are true, this bot could make your life a bit nicer.
+If any of those are true, this bot could make your life a bit easier.

 ### How to interact with the bot: